abishekchiff/Face_Recognition/README.md

 # Face_Recognition
-Face recognition of bollywood actors using siamese networks.
+Face recognition of bollywood actors using siamese network.